Indiana Rep. Walorski, 2 staffers killed in head-on crash

 WASHINGTON (AP) — Republican U.S. Rep. Jackie Walorski was killed Wednesday in a car crash in her northern Indiana district along with two members of her congressional staff and another person, police said.

-The crash happened about 12:30 p.m. when a car crossed the center line on a state highway and collided head-on with the SUV Walorski was riding in, the Elkhart County Sheriff’s Office said.
+The crash happened about 12:30 p.m. when an SUV Walorski was riding in crossed the center line on a state highway and collided head-on with a car, the Elkhart County Sheriff’s Office said.
 Three people in the SUV, including Walorski, 58, were killed, as was a woman driving the other car, authorities said.

+The sheriff's department initially reported that the car crossed the center line, but a news release Thursday corrected that to say it was the SUV.

 Walorski, who served on the House Ways and Means Committee, was first elected to represent Indiana’s 2nd Congressional District in 2012.
 She previously served six years in the state's Legislature.

-Note: This story was first published on August 3, 2022.
-It was updated on August 4, 2022, to correct details about the crash that killed Warlorski.
-The sheriff’s department now says the the SUV that Walorski was riding in crossed the center line of a highway and into oncoming traffic crashing into a car driven by Edith Schmucker, 56, of Nappanee, Indiana.
-The agency previously said it was Shcmucker’s car that crossed the center line.